reiver/article-20250227/README.md

 > Long Live The Real King

 This is likely meant to be a message for President Trump.
-This is likely meant to evoke a response from President Trump.
+And, likely meant to evoke a response from President Trump.

 Perhaps meant to enrage President Trump — by suggesting that he is subordinate to Mr. Musk, rather than the other way around.
 In the hopes that an engaged Trump will remove Elon Musk as the _de facto_ head of the DOGE.
-Thus ??? the DOGE.
+Thus making the DOGE ineffectual.

 ## Steve Bannon